Pere Marquette 1223: History

 No. 1223 was built in November 1941 by the Lima Locomotive Works for $90,000 ($ in dollars), 1223 hauled freight and steel between Toledo and Chicago in the years immediately before and after World War II.
 When the Pere Marquette was absorbed by the Chesapeake and Ohio Railway, the engine assigned number 2657 but never had the new number applied.
 The locomotive was not paid off at the time and the merger agreement stated that equipment still under trust was to remain in the Pere Marquette livery.
 It was retired from service in 1951.

 After retirement, No. 1223 was moved to New Buffalo, Michigan, to be scrapped.
 However, it was repainted and moved in 1960 for display at the state fairgrounds in Detroit.
 The money for that was provided by the donations collected by school children around the Detroit Area.
 In 1980, Michigan state fair officials wanted to expand the grandstands, but the locomotive stood in the way.
 The city of Grand Haven won the bidding process.
 With the help of the Michigan National Guard as well as Grand Trunk Western and Chessie System railroads, No. 1223 was moved to Grand Haven in 1981.

 In 1982, the West Michigan Railroad Historical Society acquired the PM steel boxcar #72222 and cosmetically restored it and joined the engine on static display.
-Considering the number of years that it has stood out in the elements, No. 1223 would be an expensive and time-consuming project to restore it to operation.
-However, it received a full cosmetic restoration in 1989.
-That same year, PM caboose #986 was also purchased and would join No. 1223 on static display.

 The locomotive was added to the National Register of Historic Places on December 7, 2000.

 On February 28, 2020, the rest of the display was vandalized, with No. 1223 being spray-painted several times and a caboose door kicked in.